Blog

 Step 4 — RN Assessment and Care Plan Development

-Once authorization is confirmed, a Registered Nurse from BrightStar Care of Burleson conducts a comprehensive in-home assessment.
+Once authorization is confirmed, a Registered Nurse conducts a comprehensive in-home assessment.
 The RN develops a care plan tailored to the injured worker's specific recovery needs, the home environment, and the treating physician's orders.
-All care is supervised by the RN Director of Nursing throughout the authorization period.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans throughout the authorization period.

 Step 5 — Services Begin at Home

 Skilled nursing visits, wound care, therapy support, or personal care assistance begin according to the authorized schedule.
-BrightStar Care submits visit notes and clinical documentation to The Hartford on a regular basis to support continued authorization renewals as the injured worker progresses through recovery.
+We submit visit notes and clinical documentation to The Hartford on a regular basis to support continued authorization renewals as the injured worker progresses through recovery.

 Workplace Injuries and Conditions We Treat at Home